Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 <img src="/img/vimrc-diagram.png" alt="vimrc diagram" />

-With this structure, I can easily turn on and off a specific module.
+I can quickly turn on and off a specific module with this structure.

 These would be steps to debug: